wpmetabox/docs/_docs/extensions/meta-box-aio.md

 Meta Box AIO is a part of [Developer and Lifetime Bundles](https://metabox.io/pricing/), which contains all the extensions.
 This extension allows you to just install 1 plugin and have everything in hand.
 So you can shorten down the plugin list and never get lost in a lot of plugins provided by Meta Box.

-For more information, please see [this blog post](https://metabox.io/meta-box-aio-available/).

 {% include installation.html %}

 **Important:** Meta Box AIO still requires Meta Box to work.

 ## Settings page

-The extension has a settings page under *Meta Box &rarr; Extensions*, where you can enable/disable the modules you need/don't need.
+The plugin has a settings page under *Meta Box &rarr; Extensions*, where you can enable/disable the extensions you need/don't need.

 ![meta box aio settings page](https://imgur.com/gBFCrB1.png)